Empire / Regency (approx. 1795-1820)

 • and the seaside bathing dresses

-For a vast variety of different dresses and styles take a look at fashion copperplate prints (e.g. "Costume Parisien", "Ackermann's Repository" or "La Belle Assemblée") - here you can find a few examples out of my own collection:
+For a vast variety of different dresses and styles take a look at fashion copperplate prints (e.g. "Costume Parisien", "Ackermann's Repository" or "La Belle Assemblée") - here you can find a few examples out of my own collection of original antique prints:

 UNDRESS * RIDING HABIT * CARRIAGE DRESS